padzak/shop/README.md

 2. Database access optimization - Shouldn't we limit the database access?
 Several calls seems to be at least doubled without a valid reason.
 3. Is fetching user data within checkout.js getServerSideProps() safe?

+## Product

+1. Something very wrong with the review stars

 ## Checkout

 1. Add links to products in checkout (redirect to product page from checkout)